artembaikuzin/icmp/README.md

-# Ruby extension for interactive comparison of two Enumerables
+# Interactive comparison of two sorted arrays

-This gem adds method `icmp(previous, ...)` to ruby module `Enumerable` for interactive comparing of two sorted enumerables.
+This gem provides module `Icmp` with only method `compare(current, previous)`.
+It yields events while comparing two arrays:
+1. :compare - items present in both arrays
+1. :added - item present only in current array
+1. :removed - item present only in previous array

+Arrays should be sorted by key.
 Method takes O(n) time to process.

 ## Installation